The Rossini Ring, 20 carat gold, oriental pearl, diamonds, 1988

 To complement a table set with Triton dinnerware and Xanadu crystal glasses Arje Griegst creates Spire (Sprout): a set of sterling silver cutlery for Georg Jensen.
 It is underway for 22 years and finally unveiled in 2002, rewriting the rulebook on what cutlery should look like.

 As a symbol of growth, knives curl at the ends like baby ferns about to unfold while spoons and forks have bud finials.
 The comfortable handles wind asymmetrically like flower stalks before stretching out into utensils proper – an elegant bending of what we think characterises utensils.
-Currently, the collection is out of production and can be found antique and at auctions.
+We are thrilled to be able to re-issue The Spira cutlery exclusively produced by Georg Jensen for Griegst, 2021.

 Arje Griegst’s bronze fountain masterpiece from 1989 is a particularly enchanting installation in the Tivoli gardens, Copenhagen.
-It is inspired by baroque Italian fountains and a crooked Danish tree, but seen through the Griegst looking glass those things become something else entirely.
+It is inspired by baroque Italian fountains and a crooked Danish tree, but seen through the Griegst perspective those things become something else entirely.

 Looking at it, you fully sense Griegst’s idea that everything should have a function and a spiritual dimension.
 It is a magical fountain of life, like something King Triton would want if he walked on land.
 A 1996 version of the fountain sits in the Kurashiki Tivoli Park in Japan.
 Griegst also produced a fountain study in patinated bronze at Pietrasanta in the mid-2000s – a powerful self portrait showing Griegst as a water deity.